 Quantum-Confined Semiconductors

-NREL researchers seek to control the optical and electronic properties of quantum-confined semiconductors through doping.
+NREL researchers seek to control the optical and electrical properties of quantum-confined semiconductors through doping, strain, surface chemistry, and coupling to plasmonic systems to direct and transduce solar energy.

 This involves coupling of the core electronic structures to surface bound ligands or interactions with plasmonic nanoparticles to direct and transduce energy.
 We aim to utilize rational synthesis of nanocrystals, including production of asymmetric and multifunctional structures to investigate the unique phenomena offered by quantum confinement.